gtache/intellij-lsp/README.md

 <depends>com.github.gtache.lsp</depends>
 ```

+The current concrete classes are :
+- ArtifactLanguageServerDefinition : This definition uses an artifact location (like a Maven one), retrieves the jar using Coursier and launches the given main class with the given arguments.
+- RawCommandServerDefinition : This definition simply runs the command given.
+- ExeLanguageServerDefinition : Basically a more convenient way to write a RawCommand, it splits the file to execute and the arguments given to it.

+If you need/want to write an other implementation, you will need to at least implement the createConnectionProvider method, which instantiates and returns a StreamConnectionProvider (which can be basically anything as long as it gets you the input and output stream to the server).
+You can also implement custom logic in the start and stop methods of the server definition if needed.

 ## Further extensions
-You can add a custom LSPIconProvider to provide custom icons for the completion items or for the server status.
+You can add a custom LSPIconProvider to provide custom icons for the completion/symbols items or for the server status.
 You need to register an LSPIconProvider extension in your plugin.xml and implement the required methods (or delegate to the default provider).

 There is a skeleton of a more concrete LSP plugin for Dotty with Syntax Highlighting in the intellij-lsp-dotty folder.
 Most of the code is taken and adapted from https://github.com/JetBrains/intellij-scala